Activity Kits For Young Artists, Engineers, Scientists, And Chefs

 For The Next Bill Nye: Labracadabra Science Kits

-Labracadabra is a series of 5 pre-packaged kits that include all the materials your kids need to turn the living room into a mini-meth …odology lab.
+Labracadabra is a series of 5 pre-packaged activity kits that include all the materials your kids need to turn the living room into a mini-meth …odology lab.
 Or, better still, a laboratory for conducting colorful, safe experiments — like making a lava lamp.
 Or a foaming fountain.
-Each box includes safety goggles, gloves, and a magic lab shirt, as well as the flasks, pipettes, and ingredients.
+Each activities for kids box includes safety goggles, gloves, and a magic lab shirt, as well as the flasks, pipettes, and ingredients.
 All they do is follow the written instructions and/or accompanying video on the Labracadabra YouTube Channel.
 And if you’re lucky enough to live with Amazon’s Alexa, you can also put her to work as a lab assistant; she’s “programmed to teach multiple experiments while offering help, fun facts, and humor along the way.”

 For The Next Andy Warhol: Markybox

 Not to be confused with the Marky Mark box (which is full of Funky Bunch cassettes and used Calvin Kleins), these activity kits go way past a few sheets of construction paper and some glitter.
 Recent boxes have included activities for kids such as plaster molding, paper marbling, screen printing, tin screening, string art, papier mache, and fabric dying.
 Goodbye Brown, hello RISD.
 The subscription runs $40 a month (plus shipping).
 If your kid is already using terms like “negative space,” you may want to consider the discounted 6- or 12-month plan.